 2 Moderate Sedation (Conscious Sedation/Oral Sedation): Your child may feel sleepy, slur their words and not remember anything for a short period of time (amnesia).

-3 Deep IV Sedation: A physician pediatric anesthesiologist, same as the medical doctor in a operating room hospital, will sedate your child to the edge of consciousness but can still be awakened.
+3 Deep IV Sedation: A physician anesthesiologist, same as the medical doctor in an operating room hospital, will sedate your child to the edge of consciousness but can still be awakened.

 4 General Anesthesia (Hospital Operating Room): A physician pediatric anesthesiologist will provide complete unconsciousness.

 Minimal Pediatric Dental Sedation

 Nitrous Oxide (laughing gas) can help alleviate mild dental anxiety.
 Some children have mild anxiety when they hear that they will be receiving dental treatment.
 We use child-friendly language and visual demonstrations of procedures to help the child feel like they are in control and to help avoid any fear of the unknown.
 Additionally, all of our operatories are equipped with flat screen televisions and movies to help the child feel at ease.
 Even with these measures, some children will still feel some mild anxiety.
 It is in these cases where nitrous oxide, or laughing gas, can help make the appointments more pleasant.
 Nitrous oxide is an odorless gas that is breathed through the nose during dental treatment.
 While breathing nitrous oxide the patient is still fully conscious but may feel a deeper sense of calm and relaxation.
 Nitrous oxide can also help in patients with severe gag reflexes and the gas itself has mild anti-pain properties.
 After the treatment is completed the patient breathes 100% oxygen, which allows them to feel back to normal.
 Since the effects of nitrous oxide are very short, children can even return to school after their dental treatment.